 Our commitment and legal obligations

-This Accessibility Statement is provided by University of the Arts London in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and the Equality Act 2010.
+This Accessibility Statement is provided by University of the Arts London and its subsidiaries in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and the Equality Act 2010.

-University of the Arts London (UAL) aims to ensure that teaching, learning and assessment resources built in and/or uploaded to myblog are fully accessible to all users.
+University of the Arts London (UAL) and its subsidiaries aim to ensure that teaching, learning and assessment resources built in and/or uploaded to myblog are fully accessible to all users.

 The following sections highlight the main accessibility features that you should be able to use in myblog.